yokoyamatoyou/aio2/README.md

   - **Primary:** `#00C7FD` (Intel Blue)
   - **Secondary:** unified with the primary color for clarity
 - Icons rely on simple geometric pictograms without illustrations.
+- Typography follows `'Noto Sans JP', 'Meiryo', 'Hiragino Kaku Gothic ProN', 'Inter'` with light weights (300–400).
+- Sections are separated by thin dividers for a clean layout.